liptakmatyas/GetData_PeerAssessment/CodeBook.md

 ### Labeling the data sets

-The `addLabels` function takes a merged data set and returns the same data set after assigning descriptive labels to its components:

-*   The first column gets the label `Subject`.
-*   The second column gets the label `Activity`.
-*   The measurement variables (i.e. columns 3+) will be labelled with the descriptive variable names based on the ones used in the original data set.
-*   The activities in the second column of each row will be represented by their human-readable labels.

 #### Variable names

+The `addLabels` function takes a merged data set and returns the same data set after assigning descriptive labels to its columns:

+*   The first column gets the label "`Subject`".
+*   The second column gets the label "`Activity`".
+*   The measurement variables (i.e. columns 3 and above) will be labelled with the descriptive variable names based on the ones used in the original data set by transforming the received `columnNames` using the `variableNames` function.

+**NOTE**:
-The `variableNames` function performs the assignment of the descriptive variable names by fixing the repetative `BodyBody` substrings in some of the variable names by replacing them with a single occurence of `Body`.
+The `variableNames` function replaces the occurences of "`BodyBody`" substrings in some of the variable names with a single occurence of "`Body`", if any.

 #### Activity labels